dabeaz/cluegen/setup.md

 In short, you don't install it.  `cluegen` is free software that you can take, modify, and use in your own projects.
 You do that by copying the code into your project.
 There is only one file `cluegen.py`.
-It is under 100 lines of code.
+It is about 100 lines of code.
 It has no external dependencies.
 If it works, you keep it in your project.
 You own it.